Maximum-Developer/tt09-sec-D-15-array-multiplier/docs/info.md

   + 1011      (this is 1011 × 1, shifted three positions to the left)
   =========
    10011010   (this is binary for decimal 154)
-Credits to Wikipedia, and you can read more about this idea here: https://en.wikipedia.org/wiki/Binary_multiplier
+Credits to Wikipedia, and you can read more about this idea here: [Binary multiplier](https://en.wikipedia.org/wiki/Binary_multiplier)

 This means that the multiplier support only unsigned binary numbers, so you should not expect to multiply signed decimal, 1's complemet, or 2's complement to work with this multiplier.
 Overall, this is a simple 4 by 4 multiplier.